Trastevere quarter

 Presently the quarter is very trendy, and is a desirable

 The boisterous character, the fun loving vulgarity and the good-humoured cynicism of the Trasteverini as described by Belli (which are regarded nowadays as typical Roman popular traits) are seemingly kept alive as a cheerful fashion just to impress.
-Nevertheless one can still find old ladies sitting outside just for the pleasure of watching passers-by while they shell beans, or neighbours chatting to one-another from the windows etc..
-The old character is still in the air.
+Nevertheless one can still find old ladies sitting outside just for the pleasure of watching passers-by while they do their laundry, or neighbours chatting to one-another from the windows etc..
+The old spirit is still alive.

 (Right): Vicolo del Cinque, Sunday cleaning